Lavandula Angustifolia (ENGLISH Lavenders)

 This variety is a small to medium-sized plant.
 It is one of the best angustifolias and has proven to withstand colder temperatures.
 Its deep purple flowers and foliage are highly aromatic.
 It is a great oil producer and excellent for culinary uses.
-Royal Velvet is an all-purpose plant that is one of the best-selling lavender plants and is one of the best varieties for fresh or dried bouquets.
+Royal Velvet is an all-purpose plant that is one of the best varieties for fresh or dried bouquets.

 This variety features open, grey-green foliage and dark violet purple flowers.
 It produces sweetly fragranced oils that are great for making sachets.
 It is a wonderful ornamental plant and is an all-season bloomer first appearing in June and through to summer if the flowers are cut periodically to allow new shoots to grow.

 Origin: D. Roberts, Independence, Oregon, 1988.

 Sharon Roberts is another all-season bloomer first appearing in June and throughout summer.
 It is medium bushy plant with green foliage and dark purple/blue flowers.
 It is suitable for ornamental hedging because it has a long blooming period and strong fragrance.
 This variety is an excellent choice when making fresh bundles.

 Tucker’s Early Purple

 This variety was introduced by Tom DeBaggio and is a cross between Mitcham Grey and Two Seasons lavender varieties.
 It features dark flower buds and blue flowers which bloom throughout the summer.
 It is one of the earliest lavenders to bloom and the last to finish.
 It makes a great container plant because of its compact size, its frequency of blooms and it is highly fragrant.